Find Healthcare Schools

 • Psychiatrist

 In the United States, there were 27,500 jobs for Psychiatrist in 2016.
 New jobs are being produced at a rate of 11.3% which is above the national average.
 The Bureau of Labor Statistics predicts 3,100 new jobs for Psychiatrist by 2026.
-Due to new job openings and attrition, there will be an average of 1,100 job openings in this field each year.
+There will be an estimated 1,100 positions for Psychiatrist per year.

 undefined